na-na-hi/renget/archive/rzimh.md

-####X. The Five’s Safehouse
+####XI.
+The Five’s Safehouse
 >Recommended listening: https://youtu.be/D4Vd1350-a8

 The Five’s dreary hideout was in chaos when Inigo arrived with Curie.
-The doors to the infirmary bursted open.
-Inigo watched Maddie and Tether move to a backroom as Curie arrived.
+The doors to the infirmary burst open.
+Inigo watched Maddie and Tether move to a backroom as Curie came.
 Two of the facility’s doctors futilely tried to stabilize a violently convulsing Junichi.

 "What are you giving him?"
 Curie demanded, her voice sharp as she rushed over.
 Her eyes quickly scanned the medical equipment and medications being used.